Design Patterns - Singleton Pattern

 There is a lot going on here, so let's break it down bit by bit.

-• First we start of marking the singleton member variable as volatile which prevents multiple threads from creating their own copies of the object and only a single copy of the object exists in memory and all threads access this one single class.
+which prevents multiple threads from creating their own copies of the object and only a single copy of the object exists in memory and all threads access this one single class. - We then add the first check which checks if

-• We then add the first check which checks if singleton has been created.
-If it's not created we enter a synchronized block.
-What this keyword does is, the threads only enter this block one at a time in a synchronized manner unlike an asynchronous mechanism.
+block.
+What this keyword does is, the threads only enter this block one at a time in a synchronized manner unlike an asynchronous mechanism. - Once we enter the synchronized block we further check if the

 This is how we can thread safely create a singleton object in a multi-threaded program.
 Now there is a caveat to this method and that is due to memory issues with older JDKs, this method only works post JDK 1.5.